 Chris Maillard – Editor-in-Chief

-Tina Gellie -Content Manager & Regional Editor (US, Canada, Australia, NZ, South Africa)
+Tina Gellie – Content Manager & Regional Editor (Canada, Australia, NZ, South Africa)

-Tina Gellie is Decanter’s content editor and has worked for the magazine since 2008.
+Tina Gellie has worked for Decanter since 2008, starting off as chief sub-editor on the magazine.
+She is now the brand’s content editor, the regional editor for Australia, New Zealand, South Africa and Canada, and is also in charge of Decanter’s busy tastings calendar.
 An awarded wine writer and editor, she also won several scholarships on the way to getting her WSET Diploma, and is a freeman of The Worshipful Company of Distillers.
-She has more than 12 years’ experience in wine publishing, including as deputy and acting editor of Wine International.
+Tina has worked in wine publishing since 2003, including as deputy editor and acting editor of Wine International.
 Before her wine career she was a newspaper journalist for broadsheets in London and Australia.

-Georgie Hindle – Decanter Premium editor & Regional Editor (France)
+Georgie Hindle – Premium & Regional Editor (Bordeaux & Burgundy)